 One of the cables you may encounter most is an HDMI connector.
 HDMI stands for High Definition Multimedia Interface.
 These cables connect a digital device, such as an Amazon Fire TV Stick, to an output format, like your TV or laptop.
 Tap or click here for ways to get a deal on HDMI tech.

 An HDMI cable transmits both audio and visual components, so one takes the place of the several cables and outlets needed for AV devices in the past.
-(Remember the red, white and yellow connections on your old VCR?)
+(Remember your old VCR’s red, white and yellow connections?)